savonet/book/audio.md

 #### Playing jingles regularly

 Another approach for jingles consists in playing them at regular time intervals.
-This is easily achieved with the `delay` operator function which prevents a source from being available before some time.
+This is easily achieved with the `delay`\indexop{delay} operator function which prevents a source from being available before some time.
 For instance, we can play a jingle roughly every 30 minutes with